gershnik/wsdd-native/README.md

 On macOS there are 3 ways to install `wsddn`: via a standalone installer package, [Homebrew][homebrew] or [MacPorts][macports].
 Using a standalone installer is simpler, but you will have to manually install any future updates as well.
-Homebrew/MacPorts are a bit more complicated to set up, if you haven't got them available already, but they provide automatic updates.
+Homebrew/MacPorts are a bit more complicated to set up if you don't already have them, but they provide automatic updates.

+The details for these methods are given below:

+#### Standalone installer or Homebrew

+<a id="standalone-installer"></a><a id="homebrew"></a>

-For standalone and Homebrew methods, the supported platforms are:
+Both methods install the same underlying package.
+Its supported platforms are:
 - macOS Catalina (10.15) and above.
-- Both Intel and Apple Silicon (as applicable to each OS version).
+- Intel and Apple Silicon (as applicable to each OS version).

-For MacPorts, the supported platforms are:
-- macOS Snow Leopard (10.6) and above
-- All applicable architectures: Apple Silicon, Intel (both 64 and 32-bit) and even PowerPC (in case you have a Snow Leopard running it)

-The installation and usage instructions for each method are given below:

-#### Standalone installer

 <details>